mir-pucrs/concon-front-end/README.md

 * All set!
 Go to localhost:8000 and its running locally!

-### Possible errors thet you will have and how to fix them
+## Possible issues that you will have and how to fix them
 ### You will have to modify the values of 'USER' and 'PASSWORD' of 'DATABASES' dictonary
- * In the archieve settings.py, who is at '/conconexp/conconexp' set the user and password of your localBase;
+ * In the archive *settings.py*, who is at _'/conconexp/conconexp'_ set the user and password of your localBase;
     * For example, you can change to:
          ```
          DATABASES = {